Breville BES870XL Barista Express Espresso Machine (An In-depth Review)

 First up, you’ll decide if you want a single or double shot by choosing a filter basket (large or small), and selecting the filter size button.
-As I mentioned above, you can choose to ‘dial in’ your shot by using a non-pressurized basket, or go for ‘lazy mode’ by choosing a pressurized basket.
+As I mentioned above, you can choose to ‘dial in’ your shot by using a non-pressurised basket, or go for ‘lazy mode’ by choosing a pressurised basket.

 The process to pull an amazing shot of espresso is easy…but gives you the option to tinker around to dial in your shot if you want to play around.

 Once you hit brew, the Express will begin with a ‘pre-infusion’ stage.
 This means that the machine will wet the coffee grounds and wait for 30-60 seconds before pulling the shot.
 It ensures the shot brewed is much better.

 The Express also includes several features that make your espresso journey better: